bounswe/bounswe2022group4/deliverables/CMPE451_Customer_Presentation_Milestone_2/Customer_Milestone_2.md

 - Team: Backend Development Team

 ### **Responsibilities**
-- I was mainly responsible for implementing Chat model and Forget Password functionality.
+- I was mainly responsible for implementing Chat model.
-- My other responsibilities were fixing the existing User model, authenticaiton mechanism, implementing basic search functionalities, and revisiting [Requirements](https://github.com/bounswe/bounswe2022group4/wiki/Requirements)
+- My other responsibility was development of the existing User model by adding Forget Password functionality.

 ### **Main contributions**